learn-co-curriculum/python-p3-orms-putting-it-all-together/README.md

-# X Lab
+# Putting it All Together: ORMs Lab

 ## Learning Goals

-- Learning goal 1.
+- Create Python objects using SQL database records.
-- Learning goal 2.
+- Create SQL database records using Python objects.

 ***

 ## Key Vocab

-- **Vocab Term**: definition.
-Continuation of definition.
+- **Object-Relational Mapping (ORM)**: a technique used to convert database records into objects in an object-oriented language.

 ***